Rape during the Bangladesh Liberation War: Background

 Rounaq Jahan alleges elements of racism in the Pakistan army, who he says considered the Bengalis "racially inferior—a non-martial and physically weak race", and has accused the army of using organised rape as a weapon of war.
-According to the political scientist R. J. Rummel, the Pakistani army looked upon the Bengalis as "subhuman" and that the Hindus were "as Jews to the Nazis, scum and vermin that best be exterminated".
+According to the political scientist R. J. Rummel, the Pakistani army looked upon the Bengalis as "subhuman" and viewed the Hindus "as Jews to the Nazis: scum and vermin that best be exterminated".
 This racism was then expressed in that the Bengalis, being inferior, must have their gene pool "fixed" through forcible impregnation.
 Belén Martín Lucas has described the rapes as "ethnically motivated".

 Pakistani Army actions

 The attacks were led by General Tikka Khan, who was the architect of Operation Searchlight and was given the name the "butcher of Bengal" by the Bengalis for his actions.
 Khan said—when reminded on 27 March 1971 that he was in charge of a majority province—"I will reduce this majority to a minority".
 Bina D'Costa believes an anecdote used by Khan is significant, in that it provides proof of the mass rapes being a deliberate strategy.
 In Jessore, while speaking with a group of journalists Khan was reported to have said, "Pehle inko Mussalman karo" (lit.
 'First, make them Muslims').
 D'Costa argues that this shows that in the highest echelons of the armed forces the Bengalis were perceived as being disloyal Muslims and unpatriotic Pakistanis.

-Jessica Lee Rehman calls rape in 1971 an instance of religious terrorism.
-She said "The Pakistan Army is an Islamic institution, its soldiers are warriors of God and ...they rape in God's name.
-Therefore the raping of girls and women, the forced bodily transgressions, and the mutilations are considered to be a triumph for good."
-Bengalis were dehumanised and Bengali women were perceived as prostitutes inviting sex.
-They were thought to have Hindu features which deleted any thought for their "Muslim" status that might prevent a perpetrator's savage activities.
-Faisal, a Pakistani officer who had been in East Pakistan portrays Bengali culture in terms of the differences between East and West Pakistani ladies, pushing the open discrimination against Bengali women: "The women bathe openly so that men walking by can see them, and they wear saris that with one pull fall off their body, like Indians.
-They are very attached to music, like Hindus, and they have their daughters dance for guests, they take pride in this dancing and music, like prostitutes.
-My daughter does not dance, neither does my wife.
-This music and dancing isn't Islamic.
-Our ladies are not prostitutes like Bengalis."
-A Bengali Muslim lady Ferdousi Priyabhashini says the soldiers raping her said to her "You are a Hindu!
-You are a spy" because she wore a sari and bindi.